 In short: Together for Implementation.
-Just and Ambitious – the motto of this year’s COP27 conference in Sharm el-Sheikh could not be timelier and more precise because action is needed more urgently than ever.
+Just and Ambitious – the motto of last year’s COP27 conference in Sharm el-Sheikh could not be timelier and more precise because action is needed more urgently than ever.

 We have less than a decade to stop the irreversible effects on our planet.
 We need to act now to achieve rapid change.
 And the action taken needs to benefit everyone in society.
 The recent IPCC report has made it abundantly clear: Without significant changes, global warming will increase to 3.2 °C. We need to cut emissions by 45 percent by 2030, compared with 2019 levels, to limit warming to 1.5 °C.

-The good news, as the just-released World Energy Outlook notes, is that something is moving.
+The good news, as the latest World Energy Outlook notes, is that something is moving.
 Governments around the world are acting – taking longer-term measures to protect consumers from the effects of the crisis.
 Some are trying to increase or diversify energy supplies, and many are trying to accelerate structural change.
 Among the most notable activities are the Inflation Reduction Act in the United States, the Fit for 55 program and REPowerEU in the EU, Japan’s Green Transformation (GX) program, South Korea’s goal to increase the share of nuclear and renewables in its energy mix, and ambitious clean energy goals in China and India.
 Overall, global clean energy investment is expected to exceed $2 trillion by 2030.
 That’s an increase of more than 50% compared with today.
 It is definitely the right direction.
 But it is not enough.

 We need nothing less than an immediate, overwhelming, and coordinated global effort to stave off the worst impacts of climate change – in all regions of the world and throughout all sectors.
-We need to balance the energy triangle of affordability, reliability and security.
+We need to balance the energy trilemma of affordability, reliability and security.
 Each country has different challenges and target positions, so it needs other answers to drive the energy transition.
 There is no one-size-fits-all solution.
 However, there are five points that we can consider as unifying elements.